IISAS/spice_domino_pieces/README.md

 # SPICE Pieces repository
-Pieces used and velepod for the SPICE project
+Pieces used and developed for the SPICE project